ncoghlan/misc/notes/python3/questions_and_answers.rst

 and continuing throughout the conference.
 These helped clarify many of the remaining points of contention, and resulted in a range of changes to Python 3.5, Python 2.7, and the available tools to support forward migration from Python 2 to Python 3.
+These discussions didn't stop, but have rather continued over the course of Python 3.6 development, and can be expected to continue for as long as folks are developing software that either fits into the common subset of Python 2 & 3, or else are having to maintain software that continues to run solely under Python 2.

 .. note::